Agunah: Ways to resolve an agunah case

-Finding a flaw in the marriage ceremony is considered to be a last resort in releasing an agunah.
+Finding a flaw in the marriage ceremony is considered to be a last resort in releasing an aguna.
 It is rarely used as it is typically difficult to find actual cause in most marriages sufficient to invalidate them retroactively.
 In Jewish law, a marriage must be performed in front of two witnesses.
-In order to release the agunah, efforts are made to identify reasons why one of the witnesses was ineligible.
+In order to release the aguna, efforts are made to identify reasons why one of the witnesses was ineligible.
 This is typically unachievable as strong efforts are made at the time of marriage to ensure the validity of the witnesses and the marriage ceremony.
 Another possibility is to prove that the woman did not consent to the marriage clearly and of her own free will, so that the marriage ceremony is declared invalid.
 This too is not generally accepted amongst the halakhic authorities as there is generally no method to disprove intent.
 It is felt that the purpose of this endeavor is solely or primarily to retroactively delegitimize a marriage that was performed and accepted often many years previously.
 Annulling the marriage has no impact on the status of the woman's children.
 However, since it is not a generally accepted mechanism, it may leave the wife susceptible to a halakhic ruling that she was still married, and any subsequent relations with another man to be adultery.
 And it may lead to other halakhic problems, so it is only used as a last resort by the authorities that do accept its use.

 Conservative Judaism

-At the 1998 Jerusalem Agunot Conference, Mayer Rabinowitz, the Chairman of the Joint Bet Din of the Conservative Movement, explained the four approaches taken by leaders of Conservative Judaism to find remedies for the problem of the agunah.
+At the 1998 Jerusalem Agunot Conference, Mayer Rabinowitz, the Chairman of the Joint Bet Din of the Conservative Movement, explained the four approaches taken by leaders of Conservative Judaism to find remedies for the problem of the aguna.

 The first, beginning in the 1950s, was the inclusion of the Lieberman clause in the ketubah (marriage contract).
 Named for Talmudic scholar and Jewish Theological Seminary (JTS) professor Saul Lieberman, the clause requires that a get be granted if a civil divorce is ever issued.
 While most Orthodox rabbis have rejected the Lieberman clause, leaders of the Conservative movement claim that the original intent was to find a solution that could be used by Orthodox and Conservative rabbis alike, and that leaders of Orthodox Judaism's Rabbinical Council of America, and respected Orthodox rabbis, including Joseph B. Soloveitchik, supposedly recognized the clause as valid.
 Later, because some civil courts viewed the enforcement of a religious document as a violation of the constitutional principle of the separation of church and state, Conservative rabbis began to require couples to sign a separate letter, stating that the clause had been explained to them as part of pre-marital counseling, and that both parties understood and agreed to its conditions, recognizing that this letter would constitute a separate civil document, enforceable in a civil court.
 However, many Conservative rabbis, including some on the movement's own law committee, had growing misgivings about the clause for religious reasons.